What Causes Food Intolerances?

 All bacteria (and archaea) have the 16s rRNA gene, and the gene remains detectable whether the bacteria are dead or alive5.
 By using 16s rRNA sequencing, you can see which species and strains of bacteria you’re carrying, and in what ratios.

 This method is quicker than culturing, and it gives a broader overview than qPCR—which means it’s currently the best method available for looking at all bacteria in a stool sample.

 But a stool carries more than bacteria.
 It may also have yeasts, digestive residues and perhaps even parasites.
-That’s why Healthpath’s Essential Gut Health Test uses a combination of 16s rRNA sequencing, qPCR and culturing to identify all types of microbes in your gut.
+That’s why a Healthpath Gut Health Test uses a combination of 16s rRNA sequencing and qPCR to identify all types of microbes in your gut.
 We also use immunochemical assays and near-infrared spectroscopy to assess how well your digestion is working.